 These are the messages from a person who is not well.

-He said he's an excellent help.
+He said he's in excellent help.

 The stormy saga takes a dramatic turn as the porn star speaks out on her alleged affair with citizen Trump.

-Any previous president, if you'd woken up to this all caps tweet threatening war with Iran, you'd think he probably belongs in a padded cell.
+Any previous president, if you'd woken up to this all-caps tweet threatening war with Iran, you'd think he probably belongs in a padded cell.

 But with Trump, this is kind of business as normal.

-All right, that I we could literally go on an entire program here and play one more insane cut after the other and the obsession, and it's every second, every minute, every hour of every day.
+We could literally go on an entire program here and play one more insane cut after the other and the obsession.

-You know, uh Piers Morgan joins us.
+You know, Piers Morgan joins us.

-He's the head of the Daily Mail, UK, he's also a big TV star in uh what's the name of your morning show?
+He's also a big TV star in what's the name of your morning show, the wake-up morning show you're doing.

-Yeah, good morning Britain is called.
+Yeah, Good Morning Britain is good.

 By the way, my smiling head.